Home Sides Grilled Jalapeno and Vidalia Onion Esquites

 minutes

 Grilled Jalapeño and Vidalia Onion Esquites is a smoky and creamy Mexican street food-inspired dish that combines charred corn, jalapeños, and Vidalia onions with a tangy mixture of mayonnaise, sour cream, and melted Monterey Jack cheese.
-Topped with crumbled cotija cheese, fresh cilantro, and a squeeze of lime, it’s a flavorful and vibrant side perfect for any occasion.
+It’s a flavorful and vibrant side perfect for any occasion topped with crumbled cotija cheese, fresh cilantro, and a squeeze of lime.

 Ingredients